LBHackney-IT/api-specifications/docs/housing_search.md

 3. Tenure - Payment Reference, FullAddress of TenuredAsset , Household Members FullName
 4. Transactions - Person FullName, Transaction Type, Payment Reference, Bank Account Number, Transaction Date, Transaction Amount

+### Considerations
+#### Transactions
+* The search must be flexible enough to allow for the successful finding of information without assuming the form of the query.
+An officer may know the PRN, or the address, or just the name.
+* A result should act as a navigation tool to deeper more meaningful information.
+* Search will most likely be the first thing a user does in order to find information.
+* Search should be available for any data set (property, transaction, document).

 ## API Specification